 Virginians who are 65 or older, disabled, or blind can qualify for Medicaid if they also meet income and asset limits.
 Most people who receive SSI already qualify to receive Medicaid in Virginia.
 To qualify for basic Medicaid in Virginia (not long-term care), if you are elderly, blind, or disabled and not receiving SSI, then your monthly income must be less than 80% of the federal poverty level (FPL).
-In 2014, 80% of the FPL is $778 per month for an individual.
+(In 2019, 80% of the FPL is $833 per month for an individual.
 With Medicaid expansion effective in 2019, Medicaid is now also available to certain non-elderly Virginia residents earning up to 138% of the FPL, or $17,237 per year for an individual in 2019.)

 If your income is above the limit, you still might be able to qualify for Medicaid for long-term care if you have a lot of medical expenses.
 Going through Virginia’s Medically Needy Program, you can use medical bills that you incur each month to “spend down” your income and qualify for Medicaid.

-The Medically Needy spend-down income limit varies depending on which county you live in.
-In 2014, the spend-down limit is 47% of the FPL—in 2019, $489 per month for a single person and $662 per month for a married couple—meaning that you must show that you have incurred medical expenses each month that would leave you with no more than those amounts.
+The Medically Needy spend-down income limit varies depending on the county in which you live.
+As a general guideline, however, the spend-down limit is 47% of the FPL—in 2019, $489 per month for a single person and $662 per month for a married couple—meaning that you must show that you have incurred medical expenses each month that would leave you with no more than those amounts.
 Once you show that you have those expenses, you qualify for Medicaid coverage for the rest of that month.
 You do not actually have to pay the bills with your income, just incur them.

 To qualify for Medicaid in Virginia, you must have no more than $2,000 in resources.
 Resources are assets like money and property.
 Some property does not count toward the resource limit; for instance, in Virginia, one car is exempt, and household goods are exempt.

 The state follows complicated rules to decide whether your house is exempt or not.
 If you are living in your home, it is exempt.
 If you have land surrounding your home that is worth more than $5,000, that land is counted as a resource if you qualified for Medicaid by meeting the 300% FPL limit.
-If you qualified by meeting the 80% FPL limit, then your home and all surrounding land is exempt.
+If your qualifying income is less than 80% of the FPL, then your home and all surrounding land is exempt.

-If you need Medicaid for long-term care, then you cannot have more than $543,000 in equity in your home in 2014.
+If you need Medicaid for long-term care, then you cannot have more than $585,000 in equity in your home in 2019.
 In addition, your home is only an exempt resource for the first six months that you are in an institution.
 If your spouse, dependent child, disabled adult child, or disabled parent continues to live there, then your home is exempt indefinitely.
-If your income is below 80% FPL, your home can also remain exempt after six months if you intend to return to it or if selling it would cause undue hardship to a co-owner.
+If your income is below 80% of the FPL, your home can also remain exempt after six months if you intend to return to it or if selling it would cause undue hardship to a co-owner.

 These rules are confusing; you should talk to an elder care lawyer if you need help determining if the equity in your home counts as a resource.